MS-ES-DEMO/vwan-azfw-fast-deploy/README.md

 After validating Bicep installation, you would need to configure the Azure subscription where the resources would be deployed.
 You need to make sure that you have at least enough quota for creating:

 - 1 vWAN Hub
-- 1 Azure Firewall Standard
+- 1 Azure Firewall Premium
 - 2 Standard_DS2_V2 Virtual Machines
 - 2 Storage Account
 - 1 Log Analytics Workspace